 If your bail agreement includes the deposit of money as a condition, it will be refunded by way of an electronic funds transfer (EFT) to a nominated banking institution.
 This is irrespective of whether the original Bail deposit was in the form of cash.

-A deputy registrar will sign the Withdrawal of Caveat form.
-All documentation lodged by you in relation to bail will be returned.
+If completed correctly, a deputy registrar will sign the Withdrawal of Caveat form.
+All documentation lodged by you in relation to the property will also be returned.

-Court staff can help you with any forms you might need to complete but they cannot give you legal advice.
-If you require any other assistance relating to a bail refund , call the Supreme Court Bails clerk on 02 9230 8045 or 9230 8712
+Court staff can help you with any forms you might need to complete but they cannot provide any legal advice.
+If you require any other assistance relating to a bail refunds, you may contact the Supreme Court Bails registry via email.

 Lodging property as bail securityBeing a surety in a bail application